S.N. Goenka explains Vipassana meditation in this video (20 minutes).

 The technique of Vipassana Meditation is taught at ten-day residential courses during which participants learn the basics of the method, and practise sufficiently to experience its beneficial results.
 No previous experience of meditation is required.
 After reviewing the Code of Discipline for Vipassana courses and checking the course schedule, you may apply for a course.

-In Russia, courses are held two times per year at rented locations near Moscow.
-Usualy there are two-three courses in autumn and two-three courses in spring.
+In Ukraine, courses are held two times per year at rented locations near Kyiv, Ukraine.
+Usualy there are 4-5 courses in autumn and 3-4 courses in spring.
 Information about the course dates and how to apply can be found on the Courses page.
-Please visit us again for updated information or write to email@example.com.
+Please visit us again for updated information or write to [email protected].
 For information about courses in other parts of the world, please visit www.dhamma.org.

 Courses are run solely on a donation basis.
 There are no charges for the courses, not even to cover the cost of food and accommodation.
 All expenses are met by donations from those who have completed a course, experienced the benefits of Vipassana, and wish to give others the same opportunity.
 Neither the Teacher nor the assistant teachers receive remuneration; they and those who organise the courses volunteer their time.